hermidalc/dragonfish/README.md

 most importantly, accurately quantify the abundance of aligned reads to **functional** groups across genomes and transcriptomes in the index, while also providing species- and strain-level contribution to these functional abundances.
+We believe that using such modern methods, this toolkit will offer significant advantages to existing leading functional profiling tools that are available, which are based on older methods.

 Dragonfish uses [Pufferfish + Puffaligner + Cedar](https://github.com/COMBINE-lab/pufferfish)
 at it's core, written by the [COMBINE-lab](https://github.com/COMBINE-lab).
 It